 Educate yourself about why social media algorithms are pushing a unique, customized feed and specific information (or misinformation or disinformation) to you based on your history on that platform.

-Educate yourself about why and how social media platforms spread misinformation and disinformation?
+Educate yourself about why and how social media platforms spread misinformation and disinformation.

 Think twice before liking/re-posting/sharing something on social media.
 Remember, when you re-post/share something on social media, it is the equivalent to you putting your “stamp of approval” on that item.
 Is it something you stand behind and can back up with facts?